manuelbieh/react-book/hooks/hooks-api.md

 ... we have created a _memoized_ value.

 React will calculate this value during the **first render**, **remember** the value and only re-calculates if the value of the `value` prop changes for this component.
-If the value / the **dependencies** do not change between the two renders, React will use the value of the previous calculation without actually performing the computation.
+If the value or the **dependencies** do not change between the two renders, React will use the value of the previous calculation without actually performing the computation.

 **But be careful**: This is all happening due to a **single** call of the `useMemo()` hook.
 If I called the same function twice in two different `useMemo()` hooks, the calculation would still be performed twice even if both functions use the same parameters.
 The second hook will **not** use the result of the previous calculation.